circleupx/circleupx.github.io/_posts/2020-09-19-SqlIte-Error-No-Such-Table.md

 }
 ```

-In other words, any entity configuration that utilizes .ToView() on your DbContext will not generate a view.
-This is why SQlite is throwing the error "SQlite Error 1: 'no such table vPets'".
-To get around this problem, you can write a script that generates the missing View in SQlite, for example.
+In other words, any entity configuration that utilizes .ToView() on your DbContext will not generate a corresponding SQL view.
+This is why SQLite is throwing the error "SQLite Error 1: 'no such table vPets'".
+To get around this problem, you can write a script that generates the missing View in SQLite, for example.

 ```c#